AcceptEmail/Examples/index.md

 ### [Retry mechanism for webhooks]

 For varying reasons (network problems, maintenance, etc.) a webhook may not be received by your system.
 For this scenario, there is a retry-mechanism.
-Our application will monitor the response from your system and retry sending the webhook with increasing time intervals (for a maximum of 10 retries, the first occuring after 15 minutes and the final attempt after 6 days).
+Our application will monitor the response from your system and in case of a timeout or failure retry sending the webhook with increasing time intervals (for a maximum of 10 retries, the first occuring after 15 minutes and the final attempt after 6 days).
 You can also enter an email-address where you will be notified if the 1st retry fails.
 Another email will be sent once the 10th (and final) retry has failed.
 A maximum of 1 notification-email per day will be sent.

 The retry mechanism can be enabled in the settings-page, right below the REST API Notification URL.
 The email-address can also be filled here.